ConnorSweeneyDev/.config/readme.md

 - OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`.
 - fd &rightarrow; Run `winget install --id sharkdp.fd --source winget`.
 - bat &rightarrow; Run `winget install sharkdp.bat`.
-- television &rightarrow; Go [here](https://github.com/alexpasmantier/television/releases) and download the windows executable, store it in `C:\Television` and ensure that folder is in your path.
+- fzf &rightarrow; Run `winget install junegunn.fzf`.

 ### Setup
 - Paste `wezterm` into your config and change the font face to whatever NerdFont you installed.
 You can go to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and rename the WezTerm shortcut to something shorter like `wt` for ease of typing in the start menu.
-- Paste `television` into your config.
+- Paste `posh` into your config and run `oh-my-posh disable notice` to stop the annoying update message every so often.
-- Paste `pwsh` into your config, then run `notepad $PROFILE` and paste this line into the file that is opened (you may have to create the file first if it doesn't exist): `. $Env:USERPROFILE"\.config\pwsh\profile.ps1"`.
+- Paste `pwsh` into your config, then run `notepad $PROFILE` and paste this line into the file that is opened (you may have to create the file first if it doesn't exist): `. $Env:USERPROFILE"\.config\pwsh\main.ps1"`.
-- Go back to `pwsh\profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
-Other than those two functions, skim the rest of the file and remove anything you know you won't need - everything is commented so you can be sure of what you're doing.
+- Go back to `pwsh\main.ps1` and remove the line that sources `personal.ps1`, and delete that file too as it is specific to me.
+Other than that, skim the rest of the files and remove anything you know you won't need - everything is commented or self-explanatory so you can be sure of what you're doing.
 - To set up gsudo after installing it, run the following commands:
   - `sudo config PowerShellLoadProfile true`.
   - `sudo config CacheMode auto`.